wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 This design choice allows arbitrarily large number of register contexts, since a register context can simply be allocated by acquiring a 32-word chunk of memory from the absolute address space.
-COM assigns each function call instance with its own register context, with
+COM assigns each function call instance with its own register context, with Argument passing is performed by copying the arguments into the registers of the new context, and value return is performed by passing a pointer to the callee's register context that points to an object in caller's context.
+This design is similar to the concept of "register window" in SPARC, but instead of only supporting a limited number of windows, COM supports an infinite number of them due to the virtualization of the contexts.